dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Mocks

-With these, it’s not a return value that you care about, but rather a side effect.
-Here’s a typical sequence:
+With these, it’s not a return value that you care about, <b>but rather a side effect.</b> Here’s a typical sequence:

 1. Receive an event from the system
 2. Make a decision based on that event